Last modified: 2025-02-22 by martin karner

 Santiago Dotor, 9 January 2001

-[I don't know the term Kleven as a dialect form of Klee, but this means nothing, the dialects are incredibly diverse.
+[Is the the term Kleven a dialect word for Klee?
 Anyway the emblem of Mogelsberg lives up to its name, since the German mogeln means to cheat, to deceive; and seemingly the emblem tries cheatingly to sell a clover as a lily ;-) ]

 Per pale Or a Tower Sable and Barry of Six Argent and Sable.